-1. Enter the Focus function by pressing and holding the X-PRESS push button until the Focus LED is on.

-- 2. Release the button to enter the Focus function.
+- 1. Enter the Focus function by pressing and holding the X-PRESS push button until the Focus LED is on. - 2.
+Release the button to enter the Focus function.
 The Blue Diamonds turn on. - 3.
-From the Focusing and PPI Setup Chart, position the 1 mm code at the center of the Horizontal FOV (aligned with the laser pointers).
+From the Grade A Barcode Test Chart, select the longest code whose length fits between the two Blue Diamonds.
+Rotate the code 90 degrees and position the code at the center of the FOV (equidistant from the Blue Diamonds).

 4. Exit the Focus function by pressing the X-PRESS push button once.
-The Blue Diamonds and laser pointers turn off.
+The Blue Diamonds turn off.